adamheins/dotfiles/README.md

 * `./configurator copy` will copy the configuration files from the local machine to the repo's directory.
 * `./configurator paste` will paste the configuration files in the repo's directory into the correct places on the local machine.
+This will automatically backup the local machine's files to `backup` in the dotfiles directory.

 ## Current Tools
 A list of many of the tools I find useful.